Kristina01111000/Drws_site/README.md

 5/1
 - Make the podcast list page, there’s enough now, copy to other site?
 - Put logos of the podcasts next to the links on podcast page

 5/15
-For Next week:
 - Look into when dads podcast is coming out
-- Hes filming podcast with andrew from australia - get podcast name from him

 5/22
-For next week:

 https://growingholistically.com/four-element-yoga/ get better thumbnail images

 6/5
 - Figure out the best way for him to get paid by people, probably paypal

 6/12
 For next week:
-Finish magazine page?
-Fix links on homepage, benefits page, getting started page Put the magazine videos onto the youtube
+Fix links on homepage, benefits page, getting started page

-7/3

-add the videos from the srs file

 7/10
 Look at the "Force From Email" setting enabled in the WP Mail SMTP plugin.
 It makes 4Eins.
 Emails come from a weird email, figure out why the institute emails aren’t working correctly